christophebedard/ros2_tracing-overhead-evaluation/README.md

     ./run_experiment.sh
     ```
     * in general, results are better if the experiment is run right after a system reboot
+    * experiment parameters are printed at the beginning and are written to `experiment_params.log`
 1. Plot results by providing name of directory containing the experiment data using [`plot_experiment.py`](./plot_experiment.py)
     * make sure the `freqs` and `msgs` arrays match the ones defined in `run_experiment.sh`
     ```sh